rotki/rotki/docs/api.rst

    :statuscode 200: Balances succesfully queried.
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: Invalid blockchain, or problems querying the given blockchain
+   :statuscode 409: User is not logged in.
+Invalid blockchain, or problems querying the given blockchain
    :statuscode 500: Internal Rotki error

 Querying FIAT balances